How have you encountered real-life death?

 Death also shows up in dramatic ways: suddenly, violently, randomly.
 Even if you didn’t know the deceased, death’s ugliness is stark.

 I’ll never forget the moment I stumbled across the body of a naked man who had died from exposure after he wandered into the snowy woods.

 Your encounters with death may be less bizarre, but no less significant.
 And for those of you who have had traumatic encounters with death, I grieve with you.

 Real-life death is a horror.
 It smacks us in the face with the reality that death is irreversible.
 The finality is sickening.
 There is no undo button.
 Words of forgiveness or love go unheard.
 There is no option to turn back the clock to live out all the if onlys.
 The dead just aren’t going to wake up or walk back in the room.

-On this Good Friday and Holy Saturday, Christians around the world will remember the horror of Jesus’ real-life death.
+On Good Friday and Holy Saturday, Christians around the world remember the horror of Jesus’ real-life death.

 They wait while he lies truly dead in the tomb.
 In hindsight, we wait expectantly for Easter morning when Jesus’ death will be triumphantly reversed.

 But there were two whole nights in history when Jesus was all dead.
 Heart beat and breath gone.
 Body cooling, cold.
 Lifeless.